-Married women more likely to have positive pregnancies, study findsJanuary 3rd, 2013 in Health /
+Married women more likely to have positive pregnancies, study findsJanuary 3, 2013 in Medicine & Health / Health

 (HealthDay)—Compared with unmarried women, married women are less likely to experience domestic abuse, substance abuse or postpartum depression around the time of pregnancy, a new study finds.